lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 Multiple bounding boxes with high probabilities were created respectively for each object, leading to distorted results, which is a common problem in object detection tasks.
 One possible reason for this issue could be overfitting, where the model has been trained for an extended period and has memorized the training data.
 Another possible cause of this issue could be an insufficient training dataset, which lacks diversity in its data, as it only provides a limited number of image configurations, despite the dataset's scope being sufficient.

 The problem can be addressed by using non-maximum suppression (NMS) to find the best fitting box based on a given threshold.
 The NMS algorithm is implemented in the ImageAI library and can be used by setting the "nms_threshold" parameter in the corresponding function.
 The NMS threshold is used to determine when two bounding boxes should be considered duplicates and only one should be kept.
-If the overlap between two bounding boxes, measured by the metric Intersection over Union (IoU), is greater than or equal to the NMS threshold, then  the bounding boxes with the lower confidence score will be eliminated alternatively both bounding boxes will be kept, as they are considered to be separate detections.
+If the overlap between two bounding boxes, measured by the IoU, is greater than or equal to the NMS threshold, then  the bounding boxes with the lower confidence score will be eliminated alternatively both bounding boxes will be kept, as they are considered to be separate detections.
 By setting the NMS threshold to a certain value, the algorithm can eliminate duplicates and produce a cleaner, more accurate output.

 The results of the object detection process using The NMS algorithm with a threshold of 0.05 are presented in figure 6.